 According to the Maryland Code, Tax – General § 13-1001, it is illegal for any taxpayer to willfully fail to file a tax return if they are required to by law.
 Convictions under this law can lead to a penalty of not more than $10,000 and up to five years imprisonment.
 However, most non-filing cases can be resolved with some careful paperwork.

-Just as Maryland demands payment in the form of taxes, so too does the federal government.
+Just as Maryland receives payment in the form of taxes, so too does the federal government.
 Federal laws also prohibit the intentional failure to file a tax return.
-According to 26 United States Code § 7203, a court has the power to levy a fine in the amount of $25,000 for an intentional failure to file a tax return.
-However, unlike the state law, a conviction for not filing a federal tax return could also include a jail sentence of up to one year.
-A Rockville unpaid taxes lawyer could provide representation in federal court for those who are unsure of what they have to file and examine whether they have any kind of criminal exposure.
+According to 26 United States Code § 7203, a court has the power to levy a fine in the amount of $25,000 for unfiled tax returns and also include a jail sentence of up to one year.
+A Rockville unfiled tax return lawyer could work with those who are unsure of what they have to file and examine whether they have any kind of criminal exposure.